abhishek-kumar-code/Redfish_Public/README2043.md

 These other components are part of the Scalable Platforms Management API development effort
 * Mockup (DSP2043) - this is a mockup that can be used as sample of output from GETs from an SPMA service.
 Informative in nature, it was used to develop the schema.
 A person can set up an NGINX or similar server and configure it to output JSON format and then use this directory for demonstration purposes.
 * Schema - this contains the SPMA Schema definitions.
 These files are normative in nature and are normatively reference by the SPMA Specification.
-There are two Schema formats - CSDL (OData Conceptual Schema Definition Language format which is in XML) and JSON Schema.
+There are two Schema formats - CSDL (OData Common Schema Definition Language format which is in XML) and JSON Schema.
 These Schema defintions should be functionally equivalent, thus specifying the schema in two different languages.

 # Interacting with the Mockup #
 ## Setting up and accessing the Mockup ###